RogerLevy/decadv23/index.md

 - game objects
 - asynchronous timers

 One tenet I want to follow is to not do anything in a vacuum.
-Some components will be crafted with awareness of other ones.
+Engine and app components will be crafted with awareness of other ones.
 The rest go in lib\ and should only depend on other lib files (using VFX's REQUIRE).

 # 4